 Data packages: added to the project and license for exchange; data packages contain references to any files, tables or views of tables for exchange in the project.
 Note: data access is only provided after license approval.
 Link the data packages related to the intended use.
 Note: if you are not ready to add a data package to the license, create an empty data package (that does not contain any references to files/tables) as a place holder, so you can create the license as a draft.

 Commercial terms: if you will be selling your data product to another user or organization; what is the price your customer will pay for the data product?
 If applicable, describe the intended commercial structure including the base price, any options and/or subscription details.
 Alternatively, the licensee or data custodian can update this field later when the license has been saved in draft.

 Under Commercial Terms, select one of the following options:

-- Do you require Senate Matching?: Select Yes if you have Senate Matching enabled packages and wish to conduct a match.
+Do you require Privacy Preserving Matching?: Select Yes if you have Matching enabled packages and wish to conduct a match.
 Otherwise, select no.

-- Token matching: This option will only appear if you have selected at least two packages that have been configured for Senate Matching (indicated by the 'M' icon).
-If your license allows Senate Matching, tick the check box to include token matching.
+Token matching: This option will only appear if you have selected at least two packages that have been configured for Privacy Preserving Matching (indicated by the 'M' icon).
+If your license allows Matching, tick the check box to include token matching.

 Will you require unmatched rows?
 Unmatched rows will be kept for the selected token databases.
 Please indicate if you would like to view unmatched data in the Workspace.